-CHARGE LED STATUS LED FAULT LED V {oc} Other Below battery Below battery Below battery Than battery voltage, the controller in This is normal at night.
-The threshold is settable.
-See page 43.
-Low light or "Snooze" mode.
-Voc is battery voltage but not enough arra available for charging.
-This is norm morning, evening, or in heavy cloud.
-The threshold for Snooze mode is spage 43.
-"Wakeup" mode.
-The controller has more than the required 10 watts, but begun charging.
-This condition only time.
-The blue Charge indicator mosf briefly while the controller is performed power tracking.
-This can also occur conditions change and the controller calculate a new power point.
-If continuous, this behavior may als "unloaded output" condition where the controller is performed by the controlle Below battery No PV energy or "Sleep" mode.
+CHARGE LED STATUS LED FAULT LED V {oc} Other No No Below battery No PV energy or "Sleep" mode.
 If the V{oc} is less than battery voltage, the controller is "sleeping".
 This is normal at night.
 The threshold for Sleep mode is settable.
 See page 43.
 No Above battery Low light or "Snooze" mode.
 V{oc} is greater than battery voltage but not enough array current is available for charging.
 This is normal in the morning, evening, or in heavy clouds (low light).
 The threshold for Snooze mode is settable.
 See page 43.
-Intermittent "Wakeup" mode.
+Intermittent ermittent Any No Above battery "Wakeup" mode.
 The controller has detected more than the required 10 watts, but has not yet begun charging.
 This condition only lasts a short time.
 The blue Charge indicator may turn on and off briefly while the controller is performing initial power tracking.
 This can also occur if PV conditions change and the controller has to calculate a new power point.
 If continuous, this behavior may also indicate an "unloaded output" condition where the batteries have been disconnected from the controller.